John Willoughby: Willoughby and Marianne in London

 Mrs. Jennings invites both Elinor and Marianne to stay in London with her during the winter, and Marianne, in hopes of reuniting with her beloved Willoughby, happily accepts; Elinor is only reluctantly persuaded after much entreaty and persuasion from her mother and Marianne.
 In London, Marianne improperly writes several letters to Willoughby, telling him that she had arrived in London and requesting him to come and visit her at the residence of Mrs. Jennings.
 Willoughby does not respond, throwing Marianne into despair.
 Elinor and Marianne then encounter him by chance at a cotillion and Marianne confronts him for not replying to her letters.
 Willoughby treats her very coldly and is obviously paying attention to another lady.
 This greatly upsets Marianne who has to be taken home early.
 The next day, Marianne receives a letter from Willoughby in which he informs her in very cold and distant terms that his affections have long been engaged elsewhere and he is sorry if she ever mistakenly thought otherwise.
 He also returns all her letters and the lock of hair that she had "so obligingly bestowed upon him".
 Marianne is thrown into utter despair.
 Elinor thinks that Willoughby has broken an engagement with Marianne, but she explains that they were never engaged.
 Elinor attempts in vain to afford Marianne some consolation, and tells her to think of her family and to exert herself through this difficult interval of sorrow.
 After the ball it is revealed that Mr. Willoughby is now engaged to a fashionable young woman named Miss Grey who has a fortune of £50,000.

 Willoughby's scandal

 Colonel Brandon, a friend of Elinor and Marianne, then explains the reason for Willoughby's abrupt change of heart.
-It turns out that Willoughby had seduced the Colonel's 15-year-old ward, Miss Eliza Williams, then abandoned her though she was pregnant.
+It turns out that Willoughby had seduced the Colonel's ward, Miss Beth Williams, then abandoned her though she was pregnant.
 Brandon finds her, but by doing so Willoughby's actions are revealed to the world.
-When his aunt learns of the scandal, she demands that he makes amends to Eliza.
+When his aunt learns of the scandal, she demands that he makes amends to her.
 When he refuses, she expels him from her estate and disinherits him, leaving him penniless and with many debts.
 It is at this point that he flees to London in search of a rich wife.
 Elinor subsequently tells Marianne about this in order that she see what a selfish person Willoughby is.